 You could actually turn the collaboration idea into a chronology series.

 Take a look at how Coach Greg and Will Tennyson do it.
 They’re currently blowing up on YouTube in the health and fitness niche.
+Their channel consists of everything from a beginner weight lifting routine to nutrition advice.
 If you’re a gaming channel or have thought of using Discord servers for promoting your content, go ahead.

 Again, it’s a good idea to hire someone to promote and engage with your fans online as you keep growing.
 It can get difficult to keep track of so many responses and questions headed your way and reply to them.
 For general questions and FAQs, you can deploy bots to answer those, but it’s good to have someone helping out with what you do.